NadaMAlharbi/NewsGenius/README.md

 ## Usage

-1. Open the deployed application at [NewsGenius on Railway](https://newsgenius.up.railway.app).
+1. Open the application: Access it in your web browser at the specified URL (e.g., http://localhost:5003).
 2. Enter an English URL or article text for analysis.
 3. Click "Analyze" (login required).
 4. View the summaries in Arabic and English, with highlighted sections.